chejen/keys-translations-manager/README.md

 * Miscellaneous: [Babel] [13], [ESLint] [14]

+## Roadmap
+* Push real-time notifications to client when data was changed by other users.
+* Add **MERGE** functionality to merge the same keys which are in different projects but have the same translations for every locale.
+* Data visualization

 ## License
 This source code is licensed under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Questions?
 Please don't hesitate to [open an issue](https://github.com/chejen/keys-translations-manager/issues/new) or [contact me](mailto:jkopre.qek@gmail.com).

-## Roadmap
-* Push real-time notifications to client when data was changed by other users.
-* Add **MERGE** functionality to merge the same keys which are in different projects but have the same translations for every locale.

 [1]: https://www.mongodb.org/